crate/cratedb-toolkit/README.md

 ## Strategies

-This section enumerates the different data roll-up and retention strategies implemented.
+This section enumerates the available data retention and expiration strategies.
-Other strategies can be added.
+More strategies can be added, and corresponding contributions are welcome.

 ### DELETE